-On November 16, 2021, we held our 3rd annual Philanthropic Impact Event, which celebrated the progress ASME’s philanthropic programs are making toward our goal of empowering a more diverse and inclusive next generation of engineers.
+On November 16, 2021, the ASME Foundation held its 3rd annual Philanthropic Impact Event, celebrating the progress ASME’s philanthropic programs are making toward the goal of empowering a more diverse and inclusive next generation of engineers.

 Chief Engineer and Senior Fellow, HP, Inc.

 Chandrakant Patel, chief engineer at HP Inc., delivered an inspiring keynote address, focusing on the role community colleges can play in filling millions of available, well-paying technical jobs.
 During the event, we introduced ASME’s new Community College Engineering Pathways initiative, honored Alba Colon Rodriguez with the presentation of the Kate Gleason Award, and highlighted our K-12 education work to elevate the E in STEM, our scholarship program, and our support for ASME’s global development initiatives.

 In addition to showcasing beneficiaries of ASME’s philanthropic programs, we also recognized some of the donors and volunteers who make this work possible.

 Chandrakant Patel, Workforce Blog: Opening Doors to Opportunity